 Biamp’s SVC-2 card allows Biamp Tesira digital signal processors to make and receive phone calls over any Voice-over-IP (VoIP) system that adheres to the SIP (Session Initiation Protocol) standard.
 This document details the steps required to configure a Mitel 3300 ICP VoIP system to work with Biamp’s SVC-2 card.

-These instructions also apply to the TesiraFORTÉ VI.
+These instructions also apply to the TesiraFORTÉ VI and VT models.

 First, we'll focus on setting up the Mitel server.